 Important Risks: Flexible Plan's strategies are actively managed and their characteristics will vary among strategies.
 As a manager utilizing publically traded mutual funds and exchange traded funds, the strategy is subject to the risks associated with the funds in which it invests.
 Mutual fund and exchange traded fund values fluctuate in price so the value of your investment can go down depending on market conditions.
 International investing involves risks, including risks related to foreign currency, limited liquidity, less government regulation, and the possibility of substantial volatility due to adverse political, economic or other developments.
 These risks are often heightened for investments in emerging/developing markets or smaller capital markets.
 The two main risks related to fixed income investing are interest-rate risk and credit risk.
 Typically, when interest rates rise, there is a corresponding decline in the market value of bonds.
 Credit risk refers to the possibility that the bond issuer will not be able to make principal and interest payments.
 Asset allocation strategies do not assure profit and do not protect against loss.
-Non-diversification of investments means that more assets are potentially invested in fewer securities than if investments were diversified, so risk is increased because each investment has a greater effect on performance.
+Non-diversification of investments means that more assets are potentially invested in fewer securities than if investments were diversified, so risk is increased because each investment has a greater effect on performance and there may be more correlation of the fewer investments used.
 Investing in leveraged or inverse funds entail specific risks relating to liquidity, leverage and credit of the derivatives invested in by such funds, which may reduce returns and/or increase volatility.

 Active investment management may involve more frequent buying and selling of assets.
-While the strategy does utilize no load mutual funds with no transaction charges, and best efforts are employed to avoid short-term redemption charges, active managed strategies can still result in charges, especially when entering or exiting a strategy.
+The majority of FPI's strategies utilize no load mutual funds with no transaction charge.
+Best efforts are employed to avoid short-term redemption charges, however, active managed strategies can still result in charges, especially when entering or exiting a strategy.
+Additionally, any commissioned investments will reflect the impact of more frequent buying and/or selling of assets.
 If investing within a non-tax-deferred investment, Investors should consider the tax consequences of moving positions more frequently.
 There is no guarantee that a diversified portfolio will enhance overall returns or outperform a non-diversified portfolio.
 Diversification cannot protect against all market risk.